ServisFirst Bancshares, Inc. Announces Transfer Listing of Common Stock to the New York Stock Exchange

-BIRMINGHAM, Ala., June 08, 2021 (GLOBE NEWSWIRE) -- ServisFirst Bancshares, Inc. (NASDAQ: SFBS) today announced that it is transferring the listing of its common stock to the New York Stock Exchange (NYSE) from The NASDAQ Global Select Market.
-ServisFirst Bancshares’s common stock will begin trading on the NYSE on June 21, 2021 under its current ticker symbol of ‘SFBS’.
+BIRMINGHAM, Ala., June 08, 2021 (GLOBE NEWSWIRE) -- ServisFirst Bancshares, Inc. ( SFBS) today announced that it is transferring the listing of its common stock to the New York Stock Exchange () from The NASDAQ Global Select Market.
+ServisFirst Bancshares’s common stock will begin trading on the on June 21, 2021 under its current ticker symbol of ‘SFBS’.
 ServisFirst Bancshares will continue to trade its common stock on NASDAQ until the close of the market on June 18, 2021.

-“We are excited to welcome ServisFirst Bancshares, one of the country’s leading regional banks, as it transfers its listing to the NYSE,” said John Tuttle, Vice Chairman and Chief Commercial Officer, NYSE Group.
+“We are excited to welcome ServisFirst Bancshares, one of the country’s leading regional banks, as it transfers its listing to the ,” said John Tuttle, Vice Chairman and Chief Commercial Officer, Group.

 ABOUT SERVISFIRST BANK